lexibank/castrozhuang/README.md

-# Yi Varieties in Heqing
+# Zhuang Dialects in Hongshui He

 Cite the source dataset as